Providing world-class events since 2006

-On Thursday 8 October at 16:30 BST, the Willis Research Network hosted a webinar with our new partner, Metabiota, to discuss how they use science to help businesses and countries build resilience to pandemics.
+On Thursday 8 October at 16:30 BST, the WTW Research Network hosted a webinar with our new partner, Metabiota, to discuss how they use science to help businesses and countries build resilience to pandemics.

 “Pandemics under the microscope: using science for resilience” featured a panel discussion with Q&A that will consider how analytics can be used to improve understanding of pandemic risks, and the need to move to a systems view that embraces the interconnectivity of risks.